trevorpogue/sections/docs/readme.rst

 The caches allow instant reading of sub-lists/dicts in Θ(1) time and can often make structure attribute reading faster by 5x, or even much more when the structure is rarely being modified.
+If preferred, turn this feature off to avoid the extra memory consumption it causes.
+Do this by modifying the node or structure's class attribute ``use_cache`` to ``False`` as follows:

+..
-However, for structures representing lists/dicts with more than 1000 - 10,000
+   For structures representing lists/dicts with more than 1000 - 10,000
    elements, the extra memory consumption that this technique uses may start to make it not beneficial to use.
-It is therefore recommended to consider changing the node or structure's class attribute ``use_cache`` to ``False`` for structures in this range or larger.
-This can be done as follows:

 .. code-block:: python